particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 ### PO Boxes

-If your order is going to a PO Box, you MUST use USPS as UPS does not deliver to PO Boxes.
-If you choose UPS and your delivery address is to a PO box, you will be charged to reship once the order is returned to our warehouse.
+If your order is going to a PO Box, you MUST use USPS as UPS, FedEx, and DHL do not deliver to PO Boxes.
+If you choose anything other than USPS and your delivery address is to a PO box, you will be charged to reship once the order is returned to our warehouse.

 ### International Shipping